-The scheme works in conjunction with the Islington ‘You, Me, PSHE’ programme to provide a comprehensive relationship, health and sex education curriculum so that children at St Joseph’s pupils are equipped with the skills, knowledge, understanding and emotions to be able to play an active, positive and successful role in today’s diverse society.
+The scheme works to provide a comprehensive PSHE and RSE curriculum so that children at St Joseph’s are equipped with the skills, knowledge, understanding and emotions to be able to play an active, positive and successful role in today’s diverse society.

 The Role of the Parent

 Furthermore, we recognise the importance of working collaboratively alongside parents and carers in order to deliver this sensitive curriculum area.
 We see parents as the first educators of their children.
-Ten:Ten Resources understands the foundational role that parents have in educating and nurturing their children on relationship and health matters.
-Within the programme, there is an Online Parental Portal to keep parents informed about what is being taught in school.
+Ten:Ten Resources are made with an understanding of the foundational role that parents have in educating and nurturing their children on relationship and health matters.
+Within the program, there is an Online Parental Portal to keep parents informed about what is being taught in school.
 This will also give them the opportunity to engage with their children in discussion, activity and prayer.